bwagner5/go-cli-template/README.md

 go-cli-template provides a scaffold for a go CLI.
 It currently utilizes cobra and takes opinions on what github workflows exist and do as well as the Makefile including dev tooling like golangci and goreleaser.

-You can run the following command to replace occurrences of `go-cli-template` with whatever your CLI is called:
+You can run the following commands to replace occurrences of `go-cli-template` with whatever your CLI is called:

 ```
+find . -path ./.git -prune -o -print -exec sed -E -i.bak 's/go-cli-template/go-cli-template/g' {} \;
+find . -name "*.bak" -type f -delete
 ```

 Below is an example starting point for a README.